PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 OEM SLP activation is not carried out by default when using a Windows 7 Virtual Machine as the Virtual Machine lacks the SLIC 2.1 in the Virtual BIOS by default.
 This will result in a 30 Day Trial.

 On Dell Devices (and Devices manufactured by other major OEMs such as Lenovo and HP) with Windows 10 Pro OEM Licenses such as the OptiPlex 7040, the Host Device has a System License Internal Code 2.1 which is used for OEM Downgrade Rights.
-This can be passed through to the Windows 7 Guest by modifying the Windows 7 Guests Virtual Machines Configuration File and will result in a Virtual Machine that is activated using Dell OEM System Locked Preinstallation.
+This can be passed through to the Windows 7 Guest by modifying the Windows 7 Guests Virtual Machines Configuration File and will result in a Virtual Machine that is activated offline using Dell OEM System Locked Preinstallation (SLP).

 <details>
   <summary>30 Day Trial...</summary>